sourcegraph/sourcegraph-public-snapshot/doc/admin/free-tier.md

 ## Contacting Sourcegraph

-If you have any questions, or would like to upgrade to a Business-tier Sourcegraph license, you can (contact us here)[https://about.sourcegraph.com/contact].
+If you have any questions, or would like to upgrade to a Business-tier Sourcegraph license, you can [contact us here](ttps://about.sourcegraph.com/contact).